By Ruth Fein Revell

 “Each device is loaded with a biomolecule that leaches out from a small opening.”
 Working with mice implanted with human breast cancer tumor cells, he says, “a specific biomolecule is released that attracts metastatic breast cancer cells.”
 Once the cells are trapped, they can be collected and studied.

 The questions then evolve.
 Can the communication process be disrupted, stopping the travel train before it starts?
 What can we learn about conditions inside the tumor that might call out like a conductor – signaling for these cells to leave for a new station (where they form a new tumor)?

-Castracane, who was among the first researchers at the Albany nanotech campus nearly 20 years ago, said, “We provide the technology which the other investigators use to answer the biological questions.”
+Castracane, who was among the first researchers at the Albany nanotech campus nearly 20 years ago, said, “We provide the technology and the laboratory equipment, such as a shaking incubator for example, and then the other investigators use this to answer the biological questions.”

 At Albert Einstein, researchers are using the iNANIVID to take the first high-resolution images that track cells as they move toward a biomolecule released slowly from a device implanted in an anesthetized mouse.
 The result is a real-time in-vitro picture show lasting from two to six hours.

 At the University of Wisconsin, investigators are studying the correlation between the density or stiffness of breast tissue and how a malignant tumor progresses.
 The device is loaded with a chemical that increases tissue density and stiffness.
 The reaction of the cells can then be observed.